 - Provides a general, diverse scope on all fundamentals of fitness science

 - The final exam is open book.
 This might sound like a pro, but the diminished challenge reduces the quality and credibility of the cert.

-ISSA is well reputed in the PT industry.
+ISSA is well-reputed in the personal trainer degrees industry.
 It’s one of the most recognized certifications, and a lot of that may have to do with its international adoption.

-In Fact, some cases, ISSA is preferred, making the DEAC the go to accreditation in that case.
+In Fact, in some cases, ISSA is preferred, making the DEAC the go-to accreditation in that case.

-As with most certs, the prerequisites are simply that you be 18 years of age or older and hold current first responder certs (CPR and AED).
+As with most certs, the personal trainer education requirements are simply that you be 18 years of age or older and hold current first responder certs (CPR and AED).

 Certification study materials

-So far you have kind of gotten the impression that ISSA is a bit different from the other certs on the block.
-One aspect of this i really enjoy is the inclusion of the hard copy textbook with the basic package.
+So far you have kind of gotten the impression that ISSA is a bit different from the other certificates on the block.
+One aspect of this I really enjoy is the inclusion of the hard copy textbook with the basic package.

 While most cert packages only give you an ebook for their basic tier, ISSA gives you a hard copy textbook right off the bat!

 - Chapter by chapter practice exams and quizzes